 Today's Economic Calendar

-The number of Americans filing applications for new unemployment benefits fell last week, showing the labor market’s strength.
+The number of Americans filing applications for new unemployment benefits fell last week to a fresh 50-year low.

 Opening up a new trade front with the EU would be an unwise move.
 Washington should opt for an amicable settlement among close friends and allies, writes Michael Ivanovitch.» Read More

 'Premium education' enriches minds but puts governments across Asia to the test

 Policymakers in South Korea, China and Japan stare into demographic abyss

 Beijing rebuffs Moon's attempt to share blame for deteriorating air